rzanei/blockchain-devops/readme.md

-Here's your **updated and professional `README.md` section** with Sentinel added and the note on Osmosis clarified:

----

 # 🛠️ Blockchain DevOps

 This repository contains scripts and configurations to automate the setup of blockchain nodes using Docker and containerization.
 The focus is on providing streamlined setups for the following blockchains: